richardp2/richardp2.github.io/_posts/2012-04-01-georges-first-hike.md

 difficulties of taking a 7½ week old baby up a mountain, so we dragged along a good friend of ours, Stewart Cunningham ([Diary of a Scout Leader]).
 We arrived at the Storey Arms car park at about lunch time, I strapped George to my chest and off we went.
-It was a much cooler day than it has been so thankfully we didn't have to fight with the heat or the sun, just the walking :-).
+It was a much cooler day than it has been so thankfully we didn't have to fight with the heat or the sun, just the walking :smiley:.

 [![Family Photo on the Mountain][thm2]][img2]{: .alignright }
 About half way up the route to Corn Du we noticed that